goodekat/WhoseEgg/to-do-list.md

 Prediction page:

-- Add visualizations of the data (both input data and training data with input data included)
+- **Add visualizations of the data (both input data and training data with input data included)**
-- Add interpretation of the random forest probabilities (look up a nice interpretation)
+- **Add interpretation of the random forest probabilities (look up a nice interpretation)**
+- **Add option to click on plot and show more plots (summary to input data features and individual to training data with observation)**
+- Figure out how to compute prediction intervals
 - Add a download image button
-- Add option to click on plot and show more plots (summary to input data features and individual to training data with observation)
-- Figure out how to compute prediction intervals

 Download page: